emuvi/edmister/README.md

 # EdMister

-EdMister - Education Craft - An manager interface to launch all the education applications running on the Qinpel platform.
+EdMister ( Education Craft ) is a manager application to launch all the education applications of the Pointel platform.